ÃÛ¶¹ÊÓƵ

 In the Recipe Builder notebook, data is loaded via the platform_sdk data loader.

-Platform SDK platform-sdk
+Experience Platform SDK platform-sdk

-For an in-depth tutorial on using the platform_sdk data loader, please visit the Platform SDK guide.
+For an in-depth tutorial on using the platform_sdk data loader, please visit the Experience Platform SDK guide.
 This tutorial provides information on build authentication, basic reading of data, and basic writing of data.

 External sources external-sources